input-output-hk/plutus-pioneer-program/code/week03/README.md

 We need to check two conditions.

 1. That only the correct beneficiary can unlock a UTxO sitting at this address.
-This we can validate by checking that the benficiary's signature is included in the transaction.
+This we can validate by checking that the beneficiary's signature is included in the transaction.
 2. That this transaction is only executed after the deadline is reached.

 We could probably just write this in one go, but we will write it in a more top-down fashion and delegate to some helper functions.